UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 While the title values themselves need to be retained, it was decided that it is not important to keep values within :code:`titleInfo[@supplied="yes"]` separate from values within :code:`titleInfo` without the attribute value.
-Therefore both single title values are mapped to the same property - `dcterms:title`.
+Therefore both single title values are mapped to the same property - :code:`dcterms:title`.
 In traditional MARC records and in Samvera's mapping, brackets are used to wrap title strings that are supplied as a way to distinguish supplied and transcribed titles within the same field.
 The decision to not use brackets was made because these characters do not have intuitive meeting to users.
 This decision is supported by the Digital Public Library of America's `Aggregation Overview document <https://www.njstatelib.org/wp-content/uploads/2017/01/DPLA-Aggregation-Overview.pdf>`_